Storage account overview

-Copying data into a storage account
+Transfer data into a storage account

-Microsoft provides utilities and libraries for importing your data from on-premises storage devices or third-party cloud storage providers.
+Microsoft provides services and utilities for importing your data from on-premises storage devices or third-party cloud storage providers.
 Which solution you use depends on the quantity of data you're transferring.
 For more information, see Azure Storage migration overview.

 Storage account billing

-You're billed for Azure Storage based on your storage account usage.
+Azure Storage bills based on your storage account usage.
 All objects in a storage account are billed together as a group.
 Storage costs are calculated according to the following factors: